zzzprojects/learn-orm/tutorials/csharp-tutorial/getters-and-setters.md

 }
 ```

-In C#, it is known as Auto-Implementated property, because when the code is compiled it will automatically convert the above line into a more traditional getter and setter as shown below.
+In C#, it is known as Auto-Implementated property, when the code is compiled it will automatically convert the above line into a more traditional getter and setter as shown below.

 ```csharp
 public class CustomerInfo